 earthenware flat roofing tile with an attachment hole through the body.

 In 2011, archaeologists from St. Mary's College of Maryland under the direction of Skylar

 A. Bauer and Julia A. King conducted a shovel test pit survey at Notley Hall.
 The grid

 used at the site for this project follows Maryland State Plane.
 A total of 349 shovel

 tests were excavated at 25-foot intervals across an area measuring approximately 300-by-600

 feet.
 Soil from each shovel test was screened through ¼-inch hardware cloth.

-The stratigraphy at Notley Hall, which has been and continues today as an active agricultural
+The stratigraphy at Notley Hall, which continues today as an active agricultural

 field, consists of a plow zone overlying subsoil.
 The plow zone ranges in thickness from 0.6